timife007/VPDMoney-Assessment/README.md

 ## Architecture
 This app is based on the MVVM architecture and the Repository pattern, which follows the [Google's official architecture guidance](https://developer.android.com/topic/architecture).

-The overall architecture here is composed of three layers; the presentation layer, the domain layer, the data layer.
+The overall architecture here is composed of three layers; the presentation layer, the domain layer, the data layer according to the Clean Architecture paradigm.
 Each layer has dedicated components and they have each different responsibilities, as defined below:

 ### Presentation Layer
 The presentation layer consists of the ui components as well as the view models to control the lifecyle of the application.